-If you matriculate at Illinois, you’ll be joining a diverse class, with students from all over the U.S. and the world, and have a chance to study in dozens of fields.
+If you matriculate at University of Illinois at Urbana-Champaign, you’ll be joining a diverse class, with students from all over the U.S. and the world, and have a chance to study in dozens of fields.

 Here are some interesting facts about the recently admitted class:

 - Roughly 56% are male and 44% are female